-A far less implicit, less subtle bias is the view expressed many years ago by Henry Grunebaum, Judith Christ, and Norman Nieburg in a paper about differential diagnosis: "If there is a serious question as to the marriage continuing or if one partner has more or less decided that the marriage will not continue, it is an almost certain indication that any form of couple treatment such as conjoint or concurrent therapy should not be considered."[1]
-Numerous clients enter my office each year after having been told by the psychotherapist they have consulted recently, by their health maintenance organization, or by their community health center, that their marital problems cannot be treated unless they are both committed to their marriage.
+A far less implicit, less subtle bias is the view expressed many years ago by Henry Grunebaum, Judith Christ, and Norman Nieburg in a paper about differential diagnosis: "If there is a serious question as to the marriage continuing or if one partner has more or less decided that the marriage will not continue, it is an almost certain indication that any form of couple treatment such as conjoint or concurrent therapy should not be considered."
+[1] Numerous clients enter my office each year after having been told by the psychotherapist they have consulted recently, by their health maintenance organization, or by their community health center, that their marriage.